-Using just six finger patterns can greatly simplify how you teach violin, viola, cello and double bass.
+Using just six finger patterns can greatly simplify how you teach violin, viola, cello and double bass and help you achieve more in less time.
 I first wrote about The Six Basic Finger Patterns back when I started this blog.
 Since then, I’ve created many materials and strategies you can use to help you teach using finger patterns and I can’t wait to share them with you.

 Benefits of Teaching by Finger Pattern

 If after my first article you still need a few more reasons to convince you to start teaching by finger pattern, here are some of the benefits I have found when using finger patterns:

 - They allow me to address the fingering of all the instruments at the same time, without referring to individual fingers or note names.

 - They allow me to easily correct fingering problems.